 How Fungus Affects Snoring

 Mold spores are everywhere, and we breathe them in constantly.
 This is normal, but it becomes a problem when the spores become highly concentrated.
 Fungus can cause a reaction in people with allergies.
-Allergens trigger a chemical release that causes nasal congestion and other symptoms like coughing, headaches, and itchy eyes.
+Allergens trigger a chemical release that causes nasal congestion and other symptoms like coughing, headaches, inflammation, and itchy eyes.

 People snore when their tongue, soft palate, or uvula relaxes too much and settles over the airway, partially blocking the air from moving through.
 This means that the air needs to move through the airway with more force, which can cause the back of the mouth to vibrate against the throat and make loud sounds.